mdn/content/files/en-us/mdn/writing_guidelines/howto/creating_moving_deleting/index.md

 5. Create your pull request.

-> [!NOTE] > `yarn content move` automatically adds the necessary redirect information to the `_redirects.txt` file so that the old location will redirect to the new one.
+> **Note:** `yarn content move` automatically adds the necessary redirect information to the `_redirects.txt` file so that the old location will redirect to the new one.
 Don't edit the `_redirects.txt` file manually!
 Mistakes can easily creep in if you do.
 If you need to add a redirect without moving a file, talk to the MDN Web Docs team on the [MDN Web Docs chat rooms](/en-US/docs/MDN/Community/Communication_channels#chat_rooms) about it.

 ## Deleting pages